Three Years of Biking: Reflections and Insights

 The Power of Consistency

-In the initial flurry of enthusiasm, my biking routine was, for lack of a better word, chaotic.
-The open roads called out some weeks, and I ambitiously clocked up to 120 miles.
-On others, 10 miles.
-However, as the novelty of biking (and a new bike) began to wane, the importance of consistency came into focus.
+In the initial flurry of enthusiasm, my biking routine was -- for lack of a better word -- chaotic.
+The open roads called out some weeks, and I ambitiously clocked up 120 miles.
+On others, 10 or 20 miles.
+However, as the novelty of biking (and a new bike) began to fade, the importance of consistency became clear.
 Pushing myself to extremes was neither sustainable nor enjoyable.
-I needed a rhythm, something steady and achievable.
-Settling into a consistent 70 - 80 miles each week offered just that—a routine that challenged yet didn't overwhelm or overexert.
+I realized I needed a rhythm, something steady and achievable.
+Settling into a consistent 70-80 miles each week offered me a routine that challenged yet did not overwhelm or overexert.

 “Bad” Weather Isn’t an Obstacle; it’s an Experience

 Of course, there were initial days when the mere hint of rain or cold weather served as an excuse to skip the ride.
 But as the missed days piled up, I realized I was robbing myself of varied experiences.
 So, I adapted.
 I learned to appreciate the chill of a winter morning ride and the challenge of riding in a drizzle.
-Of course, safety always came first, but a bit of discomfort?
-That was just part of the journey.
-Embracing the elements added layers to my rides, teaching me valuable lessons about adaptability and varied experiences.
+Of course, safety always came first, but a bit of discomfort, I thought, was just part of the journey.
+Embracing those elements added layers to my rides, and it taught me valuable lessons about adaptability and varied experiences.

 Making Biking an Integral Part of Life